Boston Park League: History

 In recent decades, the league's presence has diminished somewhat, becoming less of a regional draw.
 However, the quality of play and passion among its players remain high.
 Attendance is also lower, with most games at present drawing a more modest number of fans, often less than 100 for mid-week, regular-season matchups, although some weekend and playoff games can still draw 500 or more attendees.
 The league is still considered to be the gold standard of amateur baseball in the Boston metropolitan area and, aside from the extremely competitive Cape Cod League, remains arguably the best amateur baseball league in New England.

 In 1982, the City of Boston decided to pass on the administrative duties to a small group of former players and coaches.
 The league named Bill Mahoney its first President, Harvey Soolman Secretary Treasurer, and Walt Mortimer Umpire in Chief.
-With the need for more funding, the Budweiser Brewing Co. of Medford, Ma., distributors of Bud Light, sponsored the league for four years.
+With the need for more funding, the Budweiser Brewing Co. of Medford, distributors of Bud Light, sponsored the league for four years.
 The Yawkey Foundation came on board in 1986, and has continuously sponsored the Boston Park League for the last 27 years.

 During the baseball strike of the mid-1990s, many Boston Park League players were granted spring training invitations by Major League teams, including 1993 BPL League Most Valuable Player Mike Carista, who was offered an invitation to spring training by the Boston Red Sox.
 Carista was a former Red Sox draft pick, but had left professional baseball years earlier.